Updated December 2015

 Enhancing Student Education

-- 1 student from Sheridan County is studying at KU Medical Center.
+- 1 student from Sheridan County is currently studying at KU Medical Center.

 - Sheridan County is part of the Northwest Medical Education Network with Michael Machen, M.D., a resident of Quinter, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

 - 2 KU Medical Center graduates live and/or practice in Sheridan County.